BarnesFoundation/barnes-tms-extract/README.md

 From the repository root, run

-`npm run serve`
+`pm2 start ecosystem.config.json`, or `pm2 start ecosystem.config.json --env production` in production.

-to start the dashboard server, the tms-to-csv microservice, the csv-list microservice, the iiif microservice and the csv-to-elasticsearch microservice.
+to start the dashboard server and all microservices.
 Visit `http://localhost:3000` to access the dashboard.
-From here, you should be able to initiate the export-import process.
+From here, you will be able to initiate the export-import process.